luckasRanarison/qmk-hid/README.md

 > [!IMPORTANT]
 > In both directions the message length should be 32 bytes or less, you have to implement a custom protocol overwise

 Since qmk-hid uses standard input and output for communication, it can be easily integrated into scripts or other programs.
-You can checkout the [NodeJS demo](./demo/host.js) for a simple example.
+You can check out the [NodeJS demo](./demo/host.js) for a simple example.

 ## Build